Policy profiles and packs

 Policy packs

-Policy packs are local TOML/JSON policy files layered on top of a selected profile.
+Policy packs are local TOML or JSON policy files layered on top of a selected profile.

 Default discovery path: